Press Releases: **New Releases**

 The owners of property appearing on the exempt list are required to notify the county auditor, by the prescribed form, if the property ceases to qualify for exemption.
 Upon receipt of the notification, the county auditor shall return the property to the tax list.

-County Auditor Jill Thompson is pleased with the legislative change and will be sending a notification to every owner of exempt property to make sure they are aware of the notification requirement.
-“Our office currently maintains an exempt list that includes 4,282 exempt parcels with a total valuation of over $477,915,530 of assessed (taxable) value,” said Auditor Thompson, “While a significant portion of that exempt is state or federally owned, there is still a significant portion that is not.
+County Auditor Jill Davidson is pleased with the legislative change and will be sending a notification to every owner of exempt property to make sure they are aware of the notification requirement.
+“Our office currently maintains an exempt list that includes 4,282 exempt parcels with a total valuation of over $477,915,530 of assessed (taxable) value,” said Auditor Davidson, “While a significant portion of that exempt is state or federally owned, there is still a significant portion that is not.
 It is important for our office to be notified when a parcel no longer qualifies.”

 The legislation specifies that if the county auditor discovers that an owner failed to properly notify the auditor, as required under the revised code, the auditor shall impose a charge against the property described in that division equal to the total amount by which taxes were reduced for any of the five preceding tax years that the auditor ascertains the property was not entitled to the exemption and was owned by the current owner.

 “Up to this point, Ohio law has not imposed a penalty or notification requirement.
 If a use changes and a property no longer qualifies, we are not notified and are left to discover the change.
 This change should return those properties that no longer qualify to the tax list in a timelier manner.”
-Said Auditor Thompson.
+Said Auditor Davidson.

 Athens County Auditor Receives Award